Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 The default `cargo build` is perfectly fine for learning Rust, and will be the way we build all our Rust projects.
-It takes care of dependency management checking and interfaces the compiler (`rustc`) for us so that we can have a one stop shop for working with our code.
+It takes care of dependency management checking and interfaces the actual compiler (`rustc`) for us so that we can have a one stop shop for working with our code.

 At this point, you should see a new directory called `target` in your project's root directory.
 It was created by using the `cargo build` command's default